Foot pain affects 1 in 5 people.

 Podiatrist or Physiotherapist?
 Who Should I See?

-But to answer the question of who is the best to see, perhaps we should explore what both podiatrists and physiotherapists do.
+But to answer the question of who is the best professional to see, perhaps we should explore what both podiatrists and physiotherapists do.

 What is a Physiotherapist?